Updated 20 Oct 2020: Download the Top Commentators Widget ONLY via the official WordPress.org Plugins Directory for your safety.

 BTW, here are some blog posts from WebGrrrl.net readers who are taking on the PostAWeek 2011 challenge:

-- Like giving up on sex! by LaViaP The Geek
+- Like giving up on sex! (link removed, site no longer exist) by LaViaP The Geek